Dollar hits 2-month low before US inflation data

-LONDON - Bets on a screeching slowdown in U.S. inflation data later saw traders shove the dollar to a 2-month low on Wednesday and push stocks up and bond market borrowing costs down for a third day running.
+Bets on a screeching slowdown in U.S. inflation data shortly saw traders shove the dollar to a 2-month low on Wednesday, and push stocks up and bond market borrowing costs down for a third day running.

-Economists polled by Reuters expect to see June U.S. consumer price inflation slow to 3.1% from 4% in May, which might be enough to convince the Federal Reserve to end its aggressive rate hikes - if not this month, at least soon.
+Economists polled by Reuters expect to see June U.S. consumer price inflation due at 1230 GMT (8:30 a.m.
+ET) slow to 3.1% from 4% in May, which might be enough to convince the Federal Reserve to end its aggressive rate hikes - if not this month, at least soon.

-Europe's main stock markets had opened 0.7% higher , led once again by the high-flying tech sector, and MSCI's main 47-country world index was up a full 20% from rate hike-induced lows hit in October.
+Wall Street futures were already pointing higher.
+Europe's main markets were up nearly 1% too led by the tech and mining sectors and MSCI's main 47-country world index was now up more than 20% from its rate hike-induced lows of October.

 The currency market was moving too.
-The dollar's low meant it notched its longest losing stretch since March.
-The yen clambered back above 140 and sterling hit a 15-month high as the Bank of England said the UK was coping with higher interest rates.
+The dollar's 2-month trough cemented its longest losing stretch since March.
+The yen had clambered back through 140 and sterling hit a 15-month high as the Bank of England said the UK was coping with higher interest rates.

-"Risk assets, as usual, seem to take the best out of whatever is happening." said James Athey, an investment director and fund manager Abrdn in London.
+"Risk assets, as usual, seem to take the best out of whatever is happening." said James Athey, an investment director at fund manager Abrdn in London.

 "If it doesn't give the impression of the immediate cessation of these price pressures we could see a reversal of some of these more recent market moves," Athey said, such as the rebound in the yen and drop in short-term U.S. bond yields.